 - a.
 The printed line should be followed as accurately as possible from beginning to end and in a forwards direction.
 For clarification, the direction to be driven is indicated next to the line with arrows. - b.
 A road/part of a road is assumed to be under the printed line.
-If this is not the case, the detour rules (article 2, subsection q) come into effect. - c.
+If this is not the case, the detour rules (article 2, subsection r) come into effect. - c.
+Small "wash-outs" on the signed line are deemed to be signed in accordance with the situation that can be driven on the spot. - d.
 Barricades are shown as short numbered lines which cross the printed line at a right angle.
-Participants are not permitted to drive down a road/part of a road marked with a barricade. - d.
+Participants are not permitted to drive down a road/part of a road marked with a barricade. - e.
 The barricades must be circumvented (in numerical order).
 Participants must drive as much of the printed line as possible.
 In case a numbered barricade blocks the route, they must leave the printed line at the last possible junction before the numbered barricade and return to the line again as soon after the barricade as possible.
-This so-called side-route forms part of the constructed route. - e.
+This so-called side-route forms part of the constructed route. - f.
 When constructing and driving this side-route, it is permitted to drive via the printed line, but only in a forwards direction.
-Crossing and/or touching (e.g. coming to the same point from opposite directions) the printed line is permitted. - f.
-With due observance of the above instructions, the side-route should be as short as possible. - g.
+Crossing and/or touching (e.g. coming to the same point from opposite directions) the printed line is permitted. - g.
+With due observance of the above instructions, the side-route should be as short as possible. - h.
 For participants in the Export and Sport class, the printed line may also occur as a "blind line".
 In such a case, the underlying map fragment is not visible in the road book.

-4. Points and/or arrows shortest route
+Points and/or arrows shortest route

 - a.
 The points and/or arrows should be included in the route in numerical order. - b.
 An arrow should be driven as accurately as possible from beginning to end.
 An arrow is indicated by a line segment with an arrow sign.
 The arrow sign will not necessarily be situated at the end of the line segment.
 However, the arrow is deemed to cover the entire length of the line segment. - c.
-On the way to an arrow, point or TC, the shortest possible route should be constructed and driven.
+Small "wash-outs" on the signed line are deemed to be signed in accordance with the situation that can be driven on the spot. - d.
+On the way to an arrow, point or TC, the shortest possible route should be constructed and driven. - e.

-- d.
 Points, arrows and/or parts of arrows may be driven, touched and/or crossed at any time, even if they have already been driven before, or still need to be driven.
-However, arrows may only be driven in the direction of the arrow. - e.
+However, arrows may only be driven in the direction of the arrow. - f.
 If a point on the map fragment is situated 'next to the road', the option to drive the route 'under the point' arises at that spot.

-5. Points second shortest route
+5. Arrows and/or points second shortest route